gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 .. index:: Optimization Switches

-The GCC and LLVM backends have an auto-vectorizer that's enabled by default at some optimization levels.
-For the GCC backend, it's enabled by default at :switch:`-O3` and you can request it at other levels with :switch:`-ftree-vectorize`.
-For the LLVM backend, it's enabled by default at lower levels, but you can explicitly enable or disable it with the :switch:`-fno-vectorize`, :switch:`-fvectorize`, :switch:`-fno-slp-vectorize`, and :switch:`-fslp-vectorize` switches.
+The GCC and LLVM back ends have an auto-vectorizer that's enabled by default at some optimization levels.
+For the GCC back end, it's enabled by default at :switch:`-O3` and you can request it at other levels with :switch:`-ftree-vectorize`.
+For the LLVM back end, it's enabled by default at lower levels, but you can explicitly enable or disable it with the :switch:`-fno-vectorize`, :switch:`-fvectorize`, :switch:`-fno-slp-vectorize`, and :switch:`-fslp-vectorize` switches.